IDAP BLOG Custom Software Development

 Livestock Management and Monitoring

 AI-enabled computer recognition is the smart farming technology that makes livestock management and monitoring possible.
-Research suggests that farmers can even recognize facial expressions in sheep, giving an early warning of diseases such as mastitis and foot rot.
+Farmers can even recognize facial expressions in sheep, giving an early warning of diseases such as mastitis and foot rot.

 All these technologies give farmers a real-time monitoring ability, which is critical in the industry, where health status has a major economic impact.